numoonchld/numoonchld.github.io/_posts/2022-04-25-react-module-bundlers.md

 - 'bundles' JS modules and dependencies into static assets

 - webpack setup and configuration is very instense and also prone to change!

+## babel

+- transpiles ES6 and ES7 etc to ES5 JS to maintain browser compatibility